MicrosoftDocs/Hololens/hololens/app-deploy-provisioning-package.md

    You can use Device Portal on a device you have already installed your app to.
 Visit the Apps page, and look at the PackageRelativeID line, all the information before the "!"
 Is your **PackageFamilyName**.

-3. You will then see that you have a new section, **ApplicationFile**.
+3. You'll then see that you have a new section, **ApplicationFile**.
 Use this area to upload your appx bundle.

-4. Depending on if you have purchased your app or built your own LOB app, you will need to upload the license file or security certificate.
+4. Depending on whether you've purchased your app or built your own LOB app, you'll need to upload the license file or security certificate.

     - For license file: navigate to **UniversalAppInstall** > **UserContextAppLicence** and enter your license product ID.
 A new section <b>LicenseProductID:</b><i>yourlicenseproductid</i> will be created, select this new section and browse to the location of your license and upload it.
         - See [UserContextAppLicense](/windows/configuration/wcd/wcd-universalappinstall#usercontextapplicense).